budash56/school-man-back/docs/backend-overview.md

 - **Notifications (`/notifications`)**
   - Web-only notification center (no outbound email/SMS yet).
-  - Absence monitor (`/notifications/suggestions/absence/run`) scans attendance for three consecutive unexcused days and emits coordinator suggestions with category `attendance-absence-streak`.
+  - Absence monitor (`/notifications/suggestions/absence/run`) inspects the three most recent *school* days prior to the requested run date (weekends skipped).
+A day counts as “absent without excuse” if the student has at least one `A` status slot and zero `AE` slots that day.
+When all three days meet that rule, the monitor emits (or leaves untouched) an active coordinator suggestion with category `attendance-absence-streak`.
   - Coordinators resolve/dismiss suggestions via `PATCH /notifications/:id/resolve`; teachers have read-only access.
+Notifications now persist the scalar `student_id` column so services can query by student without loading the relation.

 ### Cross-Cutting Behaviours
 - **Pagination:** All list endpoints return `{ data, total, page, pageSize }` using `shared/pagination.ts`.